Gkiokan/hb-store-cdn-cli-server/README.md

 Command | Description
 --- | ---
-`./hb-store-cli-server` | Starts the Default Server with Interactive Menu `./hb-store-cli-server start` | Starts the Server with the pre-configured config.ini `./hb-store-cli-server init` | Creates a empty basic config.ini file `./hb-store-cli-server setup` | Starts the Interactive Menu, equal to no params `./hb-store-cli-server check-bin` | Checks Binaries for update and downloads them
+`./hb-store-cli-server` | Starts the Default Server with Interactive Menu `./hb-store-cli-server start` | Downloads binary files automatically and starts the Server with the pre-configured config.ini `./hb-store-cli-server init` | Creates a empty basic config.ini file `./hb-store-cli-server setup` | Starts the Interactive Menu, equal to no params `./hb-store-cli-server check-bin` | Checks Binaries for update and downloads them